stacks-network/docs/_storage/amazon-s3-deploy.md

     So, the `blockstack-gaia_hub-ephemeral-2.5.3-hvm - ami-0c8fc48c10a42737e` image uses ephemeral storage, is at version `2.5.3` and has the `0c8fc48c10a42737e` tag.

+6. Select the most recent version image with the storage you want.
+The images are not sorted; The most recent images is not necessarily at the top of the list.

     After you select an image, the system displays **Step 2: Choose an Instance Type** page.